Friday, July 17, 2015

 I mentioned at the beginning of the post Neuroscience 202 - Brains as Reality Creators that two of my favourite subjects about the brain are how they create reality and the other was "zombie programs".
-I've introduced the concept of how our brains create the realities we experience and now I'd like to introduce and talk about the "zombie programs" that create and run our "conscious experience".
+I've introduced the concept of how our brains create the realities we experience and now I'd like to introduce and talk about the "zombie programs" that create consciousness and our conscious experience.

 This topic, I have found, is very difficult for most people to accept and it's not hard to understand why - nobody wants to accept the fact that they are not exactly the "agent" in control of their very self and actions but in reality whose life and whose very essence is produced and run by mechanisms in their brain over which they have little actual awareness, let alone control.
 It certainly didn't make me comfortable and I railed against it at first, but the evidence trumped my desired beliefs and I came to accept the facts.
 My own acceptance aside, I do understand the natural repulsion towards the idea but I'm going to ask that you put that aside in the spirit of learning how brains - and thus "us" - really work.

 When we are looking at mental health problems a lot of what we are looking at is various what those in various fields would call behaviours, even in such serious disorders such as schizophrenia and bipolar disorder or addictions and addictive tendencies of all kinds.
-But what gives rise to the behaviours (AKA: outwardly observable symptoms)?
-Psychiatry would tell us that these are caused by "chemical imbalances" for which their prescribed medications will "correct" or "put in balance".
-I will get to another day deconstructing the myth of chemical imbalances but suffice for now to say that when I started doing my own research and investigation into what was going on in the brain to cause symptoms of mental health disorders, I could quickly see that there was a whole lot more going on than just "chemical imbalances".
+But what gives rise to the behaviours (IE: outwardly observable symptoms)?
+The majority of the psychiatric pharmaceutical model would tell us that these are caused by "chemical imbalances" for which their prescribed medications will "correct" or "put in balance".
+The basis of the chemical imbalance theory relies on drug company research going back to the 1960's.
+The field of independent neuroscience has since that time produced overwhelming amounts of research and findings that show human behaviour (or any mammal's for that matter) and "moods" are more than just "chemical imbalances".
 Though neurochemicals do indeed play roles - we get an introduction to the roles and functions of a couple of major neurotransmitters in this post on dopamine and this one on serotonin - it is simply incorrect and terribly incomplete to subscribe all wayward human behaviour and the great number of symptoms of the various mental health problems to just the actions of neurochemicals alone.